-For two decades now, Philippe Cohen Solal has been making his mark as an electronic music architect and self-taught composer, having worked in many different areas of music production from A&R to soundtracks, as well as DJ-ing and making records.
+For more than two decades now, Philippe Cohen Solal, founder, main producer and composer of the famous GOTAN PROJECT has been making his mark as an electronic music architect, having worked in many different areas of music production: from A&R and musician director/music supervisor at Virgin in France in the 90s to several film music projects and soundtracks, as well as producing his own records at ¡Ya Basta!
+Records.

 Parallel to his recording activities, Philippe Cohen Solal continued working on a number of side projects such as Métamorphose, the Pierre Henry remix album, which he A&Red in addition to being one of the contributing remixers.

-Meanwhile, Philippe Cohen Solal wrote and composed his solo album, which he then recorded in the countryside near Nashville, Tennessee.
+¡Ya Basta! also provided the platform for all his projects, such as The Boyz from Brazil and Stereo Action Unlimited.
+Meanwhile Philippe Cohen Solal wrote and composed his solo album, which he recorded in the countryside near Nashville, Tennessee.
 This country/bluegrass album, Solal presents The Moonshine Sessions, is made up of personal, acoustic songs, and upon its release in 2008 was praised by international press from Paris all the way to Sydney (over 40,000 copies were sold).

-His credo is making records that play on cultural diversity that are designed to please the whole world, not just the French.
+Philippe’s credo is making records that play on cultural diversity, that are designed to please the whole world, not just the French.
 He sees it as not just being about borrowing from different musical traditions, but sending back a transformed vision of their music.
-He explains: “True diversity, is sending your music on a journey through other styles, rhythms and tones!”.
-With this vision in mind he gathered other great musicians to collaborate for a series of forthcoming singles including Horace Andy (Jamaica), Mo Laudi (South Africa), Angelique Kidjo (Benin), La Dame Blanche (Cuba), Los Calchakis (Argentina/Chile) and many other…
+He explains: “True diversity, is sending your music on a journey through other styles, rhythms and tones!”